rohan843/backend-engg-notes/README.md

     Note over Client: t51
 ```

 At time `t0`, the client has _finished_ serializing the request and flushing it to the network.
-At time `t1`, the server parses the request.
+At time `t1`, the server starts parsing the request.

 Now, uptill time `t50` the server processes the request, generates the response, serializes it _and_ flushes it to the network.